Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Structure of Infinite-State Processes

 \section{Structure of Infinite-State Processes}

-Our prior development showed how to use the MSP to find a process' intrinsic randomness---in the form of Shannon entropy rate $\hmu$.
-Our goal here is to complement the measure of randomness with a measure of structure or memory.
+Our prior development showed how to use the MSP to find a process' intrinsic randomness---in the form of Shannon entropy rate $\hmu$ \cite{Jurg20b}.
+Our goal here is to complement the measure of randomness with a measure of structure.

-Recall that for processes generated by unifilar HMCs, a unique minimal machine known as the $\epsilon$-machine exists, so we can uniquely define the statistical complexity $\Cmu$ for a process using \cref{eq:Cmu}.
-Nonunifilar HMCs have no such canonical minimal presentation.
-However, as discussed in \cref{sec:MixedStatePresentation}, we may find the mixed-state presentation $\MSP(M)$ of uHMCs to unifilarize them.
-Using the MSP to develop a measure of structure for processes generated by HMCs is a natural choice, since the MSP for a given process is unifilar and unique \cite{Jurg20b}---indeed, in most cases, the MSP is the \eM of the underlying process (see \cref{app:MinimalityofMSP}).
+Recall that for processes generated by finite unifilar HMCs a unique minimal presentation---the $\epsilon$-machine---exists.
+Due to the latter's minimality, for such processes we can then define the statistical complexity $\Cmu$ using \cref{eq:Cmu}.
+In contrast, general (nonunifilar) HMCs have no such canonical minimal presentation.
+And so, the Shannon entropy of their presentation states is ambiguous.
+However, \cref{sec:MixedStatePresentation} demonstrated how to find the mixed-state presentation $\MSP(M)$ of a nonunifilar HMC $M$, which operation unifilarizes it.
+A heavy cost is levied---explosion of the mixed-state set.
+Nonetheless, using the MSP to develop a measure of structure for processes generated by HMCs is naturally appealing, since the MSP is unifilar and unique \cite{Jurg20b}.
+Indeed, in most cases, the MSP is the \eM of the underlying process and so minimal (see \cref{app:MinimalityofMSP}).
+And, when not, we can minimize the MSP by merging equivalent mixed states as we construct them.

 However, the naive approach of simply measuring structure with statistical complexity $\Cmu$ introduces a problem: the statistical complexity diverges for an HMC with an uncountably-infinite state set $\MxSSet$.
 In general, MSPs of HMCs are uncountably-infinite state, precluding distinguishing them via $\Cmu$.
 This being said, it is clear visually from \cref{fig:simplex_examples} that HMCs with uncountably-infinite state spaces still have significant and distinct structures.
 We wish to find a way to measure and distinguish such structure.
 For this, we take inspiration from Shannon's dimension rate \cite{Shan48a} and call on a familiar tool.